 By the end of year 13, you should be able to write your own arcade game as well as solve many real-life problems with the programming skills you have developed.
-You will be ready to go to university or go into a career in IT.
+You will be ready to go to university or go into an IT or Computer Science related career.